bdusell/jitsu/README.md

 If a pattern ends with a slash, a request to an equivalent URL without the slash will issue a permanent redirect to the version with the slash.

+Patterns are tested in order, so they should be listed in decreasing order of specificity.

 ## Wrapper Classes ##

 These are `XArray` for native PHP `array`s, `XString` for PHP `string`s, and `XRegex` for PHP's `preg` functions.
 These are object-oriented interfaces built on top of `ArrayUtil`, `StringUtil`, and `RegexUtil`, respectively.
+As an alternative to invoking `new ArrayUtil($array)`, etc. you can use the global functions `xarray`, `xstring`, and `xregex` to wrap values in these classes.
-Refer to the inline documentation for more details.
+Refer to the inline documentation in `ArrayUtil`, etc. for method details.

 ## Request Access ##